Bounteous-Inc/bounteous-aem-commons/hotfix-msm-lockable-deep-properties/README.md

 ## How to install

+NOTE: The current release package is built against AEM 6.0 APIs and tested on AEM 6.1.
+For alternate AEM versions, please submit an issue requesting a build for your version of AEM.
+Or, feel free to build the project from sources, changing the dependencies as appropriate.

+1. Download the `hotfix-msm-lockable-deep-properties.ui.apps-1.0.0.zip` package under the `releases` folder
+1. Upload the package to an AEM author instance via CRX package manager and install
+1. There should be no need to deploy this package to a publish instance

+## How to install from sources

-If you have a running AEM instance you can build and package the whole project and deploy into AEM with
+If you have a running AEM author instance at http://localhost:4502 you can build and deploy into AEM with

     mvn clean install -PautoInstallPackage